 Arthritis is a leading cause of disability in the United States — around 55 million Americans have some form of the disease.
 Whether you have osteoarthritis, the degenerative type of the disease rheumatoid arthritis, or a different kind of the condition, you live with stiff, swollen, painful joints that most likely interfere with your mobility.

-You might think that exercise will make your pain worse or accelerate the deterioration of your joints.
+You might think that exercise when you have arthritis will make your pain worse or accelerate the deterioration of your joints.
 But this isn’t the case.
 Exercise, including physical activity at home and physical therapy, can significantly reduce your joint pain and improve your mobility and quality of life.

 The team here at Houston Spine & Rehabilitation Centers incorporate exercise into arthritis treatment plans at our offices in The Woodlands and Houston, Texas.
 Read on to find out why.

 Many people assume that exercise aggravates arthritis and joint pain.
 While you should rest for a couple of days if you have an injury, lack of exercise actually increases joint stiffness and pain.

 Exercise keeps the muscles and connective tissue that support your joints strong and supple.
 When you don’t move your body, the muscles and structures that support your joints weaken and don’t lend their support.

 We’re not suggesting that you run a marathon or join a Crossfit box.
 However, routine moderate exercise offers several benefits for arthritic joints.
 For example, exercise can:

 Physical activity can also help you reach and maintain a healthy body weight.
 Carrying extra pounds increases stress on the joints, worsening arthritis.